TITLE 68: PROFESSIONS AND OCCUPATIONS

 D) Specify the number of CE hours that may be applied to fulfilling the Illinois CE requirements for license renewal; and

 6) An approved sponsor may subcontract with individuals and organizations to provide approved programs.
-All advertising, promotional materials and certificates of attendance must identify the licensed sponsor and the sponsor's license number.
+All advertising, promotional materials, and certificates of attendance must identify the licensed sponsor and the sponsor's license number.
 The presenter of the program may also be identified, but should be identified as a presenter.
-When a licensed sponsor subcontracts with a presenter, the licensed sponsor retains all responsibility for monitoring attendance, providing certificates of attendance and ensuring the program meets all of the criteria established by the Act and this Part, including the maintenance of records.
+When a licensed sponsor subcontracts with a presenter, the licensed sponsor retains all responsibility for monitoring attendance, providing certificates of attendance, and ensuring the program meets all of the criteria established by the Act and this Part, including the maintenance of records.

 7) All programs given by sponsors shall be open to all licensed nursing home administrators and not be limited to the members of a single organization or group.

 8) Certificate of Attendance or Participation.
-It shall be the responsibility of the sponsor to provide each participant in an approved program or course with a certificate of attendance or participation which shall contain the following information:
+It shall be the responsibility of the sponsor to provide each participant in an approved program or course with a certificate of attendance or participation that shall contain the following information:

 A) The name and address of the sponsor;